K9 Casper is now recovering back home.

-A K9, 4-year-old Casper, was shot and underwent surgery, but is expected to survive.
-Casper has been with PBSO for two years and has been assigned to may presidential details.
+A K9, 4-year-old Kasper, was shot and underwent surgery, but is expected to survive.
+Kasper has been with PBSO for two years and has been assigned to may presidential details.
 It is unknown if he will be back to work following the shooting.
 There is no word if the injury in his hind legs and hip will affect his mobility long term.

 They exchanged fire, but no one was hit.
 A deputy was injured, treated at a local hospital and released.

 Oshea stole a car and escaped until Friday afternoon.

 Investigators were lead to a corner of a Jupiter parking lot off of Military Trail in that same stolen car.

 "They were talking to him over the PA system.
 'Hey Phillip, come on out.
 Talk to us.
 It doesn't have to go this way,'" Baker says.
 "They did everything within reason that they could to reach the guy."

 Deputies say Oshea had a handgun gun in his hand, the same one from the morning, and exchanged gunfire again

 This time, Kasper was hit, and Oshea shot dead.